 Jim Mylen (CBB 2009) was recently named Cleveland Managing Partner at KPMG.
 Mylen previously served as KPMG’s regional advisory office leader.
 According to a Crain’s Cleveland Business article, Mylen’s focus in the new position will be to grow the firm, something he plans to do by recruiting the right people from the ground up by focusing on college students.
 In the article he states, “The biggest headwind is the competition for talent and making sure we have the right talent, the right skill sets, on our team,” he said.

-arts, Authentic Cleveland Experiences, awards, building community, campus cleveland, cinema in CLE, civic engagement, civic engagement boot camp, civic leadership institute, Cleveland, cleveland bridge builders, collaboration, college prep, community change, economic development, educating for tomorrow, empowerment, health, health & wellness, inclusion, innovation, international, interns, leadership, leadership cleveland, LGBTQ+, look up to cleveland, low-income, nonprofit, onboard cleveland, philanthropy, poverty, quality of life, social entrepreneurship, STEM, strengthening community identity, sustainability, technology, The Innovation Mission, transformative arts & culture, women empowerment, workforce development, young professionals, youth, youth sports
+advanced leadership institute, arts, Authentic Cleveland Experiences, awards, building community, campus cleveland, civic engagement, civic leadership institute, Cleveland, cleveland bridge builders, collaboration, college prep, community, community change, economic development, educating for tomorrow, empowerment, health, health & wellness, inclusion, innovation, international, interns, leadership, leadership cleveland, LGBTQ+, look up to cleveland, low-income, nonprofit, onboard cleveland, philanthropy, poverty, quality of life, social entrepreneurship, STEM, strengthening community identity, sustainability, technology, The Innovation Mission, transformative arts & culture, women empowerment, workforce development, young professionals, youth, youth sports